cmmid/SA2UK/README.md

 This analysis is designed to be run from the command line, specifically in an high performance computing setup.

 The core model is [covidm](https://github.com/nicholasdavies/covidm).
-This repository does not manage installation of that library and it's dependencies.
+There is a convenience target for cloning that repository, but this does not manage installation of covidm dependencies.
+The `.install` target will attempt to compile covidm; subsequent uses of covidm will *not* recompile that library.

-This repository does define all other dependencies (*i.e.*, R packages) and inputs (*e.g.* case and death data), and provides targets for their download and cleaning.
+This repository does define other dependencies (*i.e.*, R packages) and inputs (*e.g.* case and death data), and provides targets for their download and cleaning.

-The analyses defined herein are written in an embarassingly parallel fashion.
+This analyses is written in "map-reduce" paradigm, with the parallel steps defined by different ISO country codes.
 Inputs and outputs are segregated by file paths; within each source (inputs) and sink (outputs) subfolder, there are identical files.
-Generic inputs and outputs are defined at the source and sink folder level, while locale-specific ones are defined in subfolders.
+Generic inputs and outputs are defined at the source and sink folder level, while locale-specific ones are defined in subfolders or files named by ISO code.

-The `Makefile` defines the relationships between inputs and outputs, in terms of various scripts in the `analysis` folder.
+The `Makefile` defines the relationships between inputs and outputs, in terms of various scripts.
 Assorted top level variables, *e.g.* path to the source and sink folders, can be defined in a `local.makefile`; these variables are distinguishable by the `?=` assignment in the `Makefile`.
 The `example.makefile` shows the structure for a `local.makefile`, and `make local.makefile` will create a copy for you to edit.

 In general, each target represents a step in the analysis, typically accomplished by executing a single script with dependencies and the target as arguments, *i.e.*: